These oven balsamic roasted brussels sprouts with Goat Cheese are tossed with balsamic reduction for a quick, easy and healthy side dish!

 I’m a terrible human.

-However, I am pretty sure these rolly, polly, little green vegetal roasted Brussels sprouts will forgive me.
+However, I am pretty sure these rolly, polly, little green vegetal oven balsamic roasted brussels sprouts with Goat Cheese will forgive me.

 Well, you might be a little peeved at the whole cheese + hair = notsofun of a combo.
-But, I know you’d come around eventually.
+But, I know that after tasting this balsamic brussels sprouts recipe, you’d come around eventually.

-So, you wanna hear something funny?
+So, you wanna hear something funny about these oven balsamic roasted brussels sprouts?
 Of course you do.
 I am pretty sure that I have the weirdest will power around.
 I can make 4 zillion paleo brownies, and just eat a bite of each to determine if I like them or not, and then move along.

-I did a little bit of fork –> Roasted Brussels Sprouts –> face action, decided that they were tasty and that I should stop eating because there were more recipes to develop.
+I did a little bit of fork –> oven balsamic roasted brussels sprouts with Goat Cheese –> face action, decided that they were tasty and that I should stop eating because there were more recipes to develop.

 But.
 I. Just.
 Kept.
 Picking.

-Mr. FFF was like “Why don’t you just eat them already?” to which I responded “But what kind of normal person can stop eating paleo brownies, but not Brussels sprouts”
+Mr. FFF was like “Why don’t you just all the baked oven roasted brussels sprouts already?” to which I responded “But what kind of normal person can stop eating paleo brownies, but not a recipe for roasted brussel sprouts”

 “…since we did we establish that you’re normal.”
 HE SPEAKS TROOF.